 Steel production plays a big role in Australia's economy and employs around 100,000 people.
-There are two listed major steel produces on the ASX in Australia – BlueScope Steel and Arrium Ltd – along with dozens of stocks that sit in steel sub-categories, such as iron ore or coal, which are used to produce steel.
+There are major steel produces on the ASX in Australia – such as BlueScope Steel – along with dozens of stocks that sit in steel sub-categories, such as iron ore or coal, which are used to produce steel.

-Steel is an alloy made of mostly iron and up to 2% of carbon.
-It’s mainly used in construction, such as building infrastructure and tools, and household items such as sewing needles and canned foods.
+Steel is mainly used in construction, such as building infrastructure and tools, and household items such as sewing needles and canned foods.

 Steel is a trusted and versatile construction material and is beloved for its durability, flexibility and low cost.
 Steel stocks perform well when the economy is strong.

 In the past decade, China has seen explosive growth and maintains a high steel demand.
 Other large infrastructure projects around the world also up the demand for steel products, leading to higher profits and returns.
 And as the economy flourishes, the need for new buildings and construction continues to fuel the steel industry.

 While steel currently plays a major part in our daily lives, there are specific risks involved in investing in steel and its uncertain future:

 - Fewer large steel mills.
 The costly investment and environmental concerns — which prompted government policies like the 1970 Clean Air Act — have suppressed the construction of new steel plants.